Phrase Research: Find the Terms Customers Search

 • Google Search Console data showing what queries already trigger your pages

-• Competitor analysis: keywords your competitors rank for
+• Competitor analysis: phrases your competitors rank for

 • Industry terminology and common customer language